agsb/milliForth-6502/README.md

 - 6502 is a byte processor, no need 'pad' at end of even names;
 - hardware stack (page $100) not used as forth stack, free for use;
+- uses 32 bytes of _page zero_;
 - no multiuser, no multitask, no faster;
-- uses 32 bytes of _page zero_;
-- only update _latest_ at end of word definition, so the word is hidden while defined;
+- only update _latest_ at end of word definition;
 - redefine a word does not change previous uses;
 - stacks moves like the hardware stack;
-- words must be between spaces, before and after is wise;
+- words must be between spaces, before and after ever ;
 - uses 7-bit ASCII characters;
 - approuch as ANSI X3.215-1994[^5]